UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 Additional training requirements to be completed by designated individuals:

-Student workers, third-party vendors, and volunteers who have direct contact with minors in a campus program with minors must complete the certified state training program provided through Texas State on an annual basis.
+Student workers, third-party vendors, and volunteers who have direct contact with minors in a campus program must complete the certified state training program provided through Texas State on an annual basis.

 All staff and volunteers must undergo an annual criminal background check.
 If the criminal background check will be conducted through Human Resources, the department or third-party vendor will pay for the criminal background check.

-The program camp operator must certify with the appropriate university designee that he or she is solely responsible for ensuring full compliance with the requirements of Texas Education Code, Section 51.976 before the first day of the camp.
+The program camp operator must certify with the appropriate university designee that they are solely responsible for ensuring full compliance with the requirements of Texas Education Code, Section 51.976 before the first day of the camp.

 PROCEDURES FOR CAMP PROGRAMS FOR MINORS WHO RESIDE IN ON- CAMPUS HOUSING